Rhetorical questions can be useful in writing. So, why shouldn’t you use rhetorical questions in essays?

 Academic writing should never, ever leave the reader in suspense.
 Therefore, rhetorical questions have no place in academic writing.

 Your marker will be reading your work looking for answers, not questions.
-They will be rushed, have many papers to mark, and a lot of work to do.
+They will be rushed, have many papers to mark, and have a lot of work to do.
 They don’t want to be entertained.
 They want answers.

 Here’s an analogy: